Blog

 1. Plan

 This is the time to define and document the needs and goals associated with your marketing technology.
-You want to make sure that whatever technology you’re using aligns with your overall firm objectives.
-Along with goals, look at what competencies you need to implement tactics that help you reach your goals – for example, lead management, marketing planning, content management, blogging, etc. Depending on your needs, this will lead to a list that might be large or small.
+You want to ensure that whatever technology you’re using aligns with your firm’s overall objectives.
+Along with goals, look at what competencies you need to implement tactics that help you reach your goals – for example lead management, marketing planning, content management, blogging, etc. Depending on your needs, this will lead to a list that might be large or small.

 2. Audit